24/7 Phone Line

 The counselors and everyone there showed patience, genuine kindness, and understanding.
 I don’t exaggerate when I say that these people were some of the best I’ve ever met.
 The owner comes to the facility everyday, making sure everything is in order and working just as hard as the counselors.
 This isn’t a recovery ‘assembly line’ – everyone was given personalized attention and one-on-one treatment.
 I would even call it the best drug and alcohol treatment center in Southern California.
 You become part of the family, even after you leave.
 Like other clients, I am still allowed to go to CASA for group sessions and to talk to the counselors and other clients.
 I go there whenever I feel like I need support.

 It was affordable, too.
-I paid just a little over $8,000 for the initial 30 days of residential treatment, and much less for the next 30.
-This already included gym, massages, weekly therapy, group counseling, one on one counseling, and even trips into the ‘real world’ where we watched movies, went kayaking, played baseball, went boating, etc.
+This included gym, massages, weekly therapy, group counseling, one on one counseling, and even trips into the ‘real world’ where we watched movies, went kayaking, played baseball, went boating, etc.

 I am now 8 months sober and still go to CASA regularly whenever I want to talk to a group or just visit.